LasseD/BrickCounting/documentation.md

 ### Geometry

 Components in the geometry directory/namespace

-* Rename "StronglyConnectedConfiguration" to "Block".
+- Rename "StronglyConnectedConfiguration" to "Block".
 * TurningSingleBrick: TODO: Structure for "counters" - also include managers here?

 TODO:
-- Rewrite UnionFind to actually use union find!
+- Rewrite UnionFind to actually use union find! https://en.wikipedia.org/wiki/Disjoint-set_data_structure

+Definitions:

+Brick: 2x4
+Block: Start with a brick.
+Add more bricks by sharing at least 2 studs with a brick already in the block.
+Turn point
+Model: blocks put together at turn points Non-rectilinear model
+ Rectilinear model
+Model size: Number of bricks.
+Model type: 4/2/1